narun4sk/ratestask_sre/README.md

 Make sure there's no app on your host currently bound to the tcp port *8888* or *5432*.

-Run the following command:
+Change to the `ratestask_sre` directory and run the following command:

 ```
+$ cd ratestask_sre
-docker-compose up --build
+$ docker-compose up --build
 ```

-It will build `ratestask_app` and `ratestask_db` containers and start them.
+It will build `ratestask_app` and `ratestask_db` containers and start them for you.

 Once the containers are running, please navigate your browser to: